kydahe/Awesome-LLM-Security-Papers/README.md

 # Awesome-LLM-Security-Papers

-This is a list of (non-comprehensive) LLM system papers maintained by Cyber2Slab Lab (Purdue University).
+This is a list of (non-comprehensive) LLM system papers.
 Welcome to create a pull requst or an issue if we have missed any interesting papers!

 ## LLM for Vulnerbility Detection